vision89/lexical-rikiwiki/README.md

-A small console app for a class project
+A small console app for CSC 440/540

+Run "python lexical-rikiwiki.py -h" to see a list of available commands.